darkochovski/darko_kochovski_assignment/README.md

 ### Running the Tests
 1. Navigate to the `tests` directory containing Playwright test scripts.
-2. Run the Playwright tests using the command-line interface (npx playwright test) or your preferred test runner.
+2. Run the Playwright tests using the command-line (npx playwright test) or your preferred test runner.